paulocoliveira/python-monkey-patch/README.md

 - This repo contains example code of using **Monkey Patching in Python**, including an automated test case using Selenium Webdriver on LambdaTest Cloud platform.
 - This project uses Pytest framework to run the tests.

+## :question: What is Mokey Patching?
+The concept of Monkey Patching introduces a dynamic technique that developers and QAEs can employ to modify the behavior of existing classes, objects, or modules during runtime, without making any direct change to their original source code.
+This approach enables a remarkable level of flexibility and adaptability, empowering them to extend the functionalities of pre-existing components, fix bugs, and customize behaviors to cater to specific requirements.

 ## Running the Code

 To run any of the scripts from command line use the following command: